Getting Japanese yen to spend while traveling in Japan is amazingly easy. Here’s how to get cash to fund your fun while in the Land of the Rising Sun.

 You Can Use Your Home Bank Card in Japanese ATMs

 These days, many Japanese ATMs are linked to international cash networks, and your home bank card is almost certainly a member of these networks.
 The catch is figuring out which ATMs will accept your card.
-To make things simple, here is the general rule: 7-11 convenience stores and post office ATMs will likely accept your card, while bank ATMs will not.
+To make things simple, here is the general rule: 7-11 convenience stores and post office ATMs will likely accept your card, while Japanese bank ATMs will not.

 Bank card © 89228431@N06

-Quick Clarification: We Are Talking About Bank Cards Here!
+Quick Clarification: Bank Cards vs Credit Cards

 7-11 ATMs Are the Best ATMs in Japan

 The best ATMs for foreigners are 7-11 ATMs.
 Actually, they’re called 7 Bank ATMs.
-Most are found in 7-11 convenience stores, which are everywhere, but you can also find standalone 7 Bank ATMs in places like international airports, including the arrivals halls of Narita and Kansai (Osaka) airports.
+Most are found in 7-11 convenience stores, which are everywhere, but you can also find standalone 7 Bank ATMs in places like international airports, including the arrivals halls of Narita, Haneda, and Kansai (Osaka) airports.
 These ATMs work with almost all foreign cards and have clear English (and Chinese) instructions.
 They also allow you to choose to withdraw from current (checking) or savings accounts, something other ATMs do not allow you to do.
 The best thing about 7-11 ATMs is that they are open 24 hours a day, 7 days a week.

 A pair of 7-11 ATM - image © Chris Rowthorn